bpauld/PhaseUnwrapping/README.md

 # Phase Unwrapping via Iteratively Reweighted Least Squares

+This repository contains code from our paper on 2D phase unwrapping using iteratively reweighted least squares, available [here](https://arxiv.org/abs/2401.09961).

 ## Installation

 Once you have downloaded the repository, we suggest creating a `conda` environment named `phase_unwrapping`.